jeromebaude/jfrog-petclinic/readme.md

 docker push jeromebaude.jfrog.io/petclinic-docker/jeromebaude/petclinic:v1
 ```

 Then we go to the Artifactory console Xray > Scan List > petclinic-docker-local.
 We click on ...> Export Data.
-We download the report in zip file containing all json files. (see Docker_jeromebaude-petclinic_version-v1_jerome.baude@gmail.com_2024-03-28.zip)
+We download the report in a zip file containing all json files. (see Docker_jeromebaude-petclinic_version-v1_jerome.baude@gmail.com_2024-03-28.zip)

 ## Automate things through a CI workflow